-source This is only available if source\model is specified for the notification.
+actor This is only available if actor_type is specified for the notification.
 It refers to whoever or whatever is causing action associated with the notification.

-target This is only available if target\model is specified for the notification.
+target This is only available if target_model is specified for the notification.
 It refers to whoever or whatever the action associated with the notification is affecting.

-Most of the time, it's recommended to just try and use a field on the content variable instead of target or source.
+Most of the time, it's recommended to just try and use a field on the content variable instead of target or actor.
 Sometimes, though, this is just not possible, and you want to be able to differentiate between the two at runtime, so that's why they exist.